 The ability to export excess generation to where it’s needed most prevents the curtailment of renewables.
 Wind, and renewable energy sources in general, will supply more than three quarters of demand during export periods.
 In the absence of exporting options, we estimate that the curtailment of renewables could be up to six times higher.

 Interconnectors can provide more flexibility and cost-efficiency, fulfilling the potential of renewables by transporting the excess power and meeting consumers’ demand on both sides of the Channel.

 Nemo Link is one example of the value of interconnection between mainland Europe and Great Britain.
 With availability of over 98%, Nemo Link is one of the most reliable interconnectors in the world, with over 12 TWh of electricity imported and exported.

 Although GB is predominantly importing electricity from Europe, there are also situations when GB’s exports prove to be decisive in situations of power shortage issues followed by a series of trips on the European transmission network, significant electricity demand and skyrocketing prices, or nuclear power plant outages.
 These are rather infrequent situations, but they stress the relevance of interconnections and the overall positive value they bring to consumers.

-National Gris Ventures’ (NGV) interconnectors can play an important role in enhancing the European energy market and enable the efficient integration of new renewable energy sources via market products like intraday commercial flow mechanisms.
+National Grid Ventures’ (NGV) interconnectors can play an important role in enhancing the European energy market and enable the efficient integration of new renewable energy sources via market products like intraday commercial flow mechanisms.
 Along with EU member states, phasing out nuclear and coal, NGV interconnectors help to ensure electricity is available where needed.